Peyjee-W/FanqieNovelDownloader/README.md

 *   `file_utils.py`: File operations such as saving and loading novel chapters.
 *   `fun_facts.py`: Functions for fetching fun facts.
 *   `agreement.py`: Manages the user agreement dialog and logic.
-*   `setup.py`: Configuration file for packaging the application.

 ## Contributing